davejnicol/fem-blog-preview-card/README.md

 For this challenge, I added two sections to the solution:

 -   A section with the feature / latest blog post
--   A second sections with past blog posts using a grid to display 3 cards on a desktop and stack them on mobile.
+-   A second section with past blog posts using a grid to display 3 cards on a desktop and stack them on mobile.

 Obviously, with this additional section it is not going to match the Frontend Mentor design.